hermangroup/docs/earning-spending.rst

   https://polispay.com

-  The PolisPay Card is one of the fastest, easiest ways to turn your Dash into fiat currency.
+  The PolisPay Card is one of the fastest, easiest ways to turn your Historia into fiat currency.
 You can use your PolisPay Card for online shopping and at any brick and mortar retailer that accepts MasterCard® debit cards.
 You can also withdraw cash at any MasterCard®-compatible ATM.